 Appeals to the Federal court are more complicated and costly than appeals throughout the administrative process with the Social Security Administration.
 Unlike prior appeals during the disability process, appealing to the Federal district court has a filing fee (usually around $400).
 This fee can be waived if you are able to prove to the court that you are unable to afford the fee.
-Due to the increased complexity of Federal court appeals, explained in more detail below, it is strongly recommended that you obtain an attorney to represent you.
+Due to the increased complexity of Federal court appeals, it is strongly recommended that you obtain an attorney to represent you.

 Your attorney (or yourself) will file a complaint in Federal court against the Social Security Administration.
 The procedural requirements will vary by court, but generally the court will issue a summons, which must be served (together with a copy of the complaint) on the Social Security Administration, the Attorney General of the United States, and the United States Attorney for the district in which you reside.
 An attorney for the Social Security Administration will then file an answer, arguing why the ALJ decision should be upheld.

 At that point, your attorney (or yourself) will file an opening brief.
 This is a detailed argument setting forth the basis for your appeal to overturn the Social Security Administration's finding that you were not disabled.

-The opening brief will address any errors made by the ALJ or the AC in your case.
+The opening brief will address any errors made by the ALJ in your case.
 However, keep in mind that a claimant is not permitted to submit additional evidence to the Federal court.

 An attorney for the Social Security Administration will then file a Response, arguing why the ALJ decision should be upheld.
 You (or your attorney) is able to file a Reply brief - an additional brief addressing any arguments set forth by the attorney for the Social Security Administration.